PEmicro logo

 Read more...

-PEmicro has just released a new version of the Cyclone Image Creation Utility that allows the user to retrieve the configuration for a Stand Alone Programming (SAP) image directly from a previously saved image.
+PEmicro 's Cyclone Image Creation Utility allows the user to retrieve the configuration for a Stand Alone Programming (SAP) image directly from a previously saved image.
 Once the image configuration settings have been retrieved from an image file, the user can then regenerate the image, or modify the settings and generate a new file, or even use those settings with other .s19 files to generate a SAP image with different source but the same configuration.
-Read more...

 PEmicro's Cyclone LC and Cyclone FX programmers represent our effort to bring next-gen technology to the popular Cyclone platform.
 Some of the many improvements we were able to incorporate include better usability (via the 4.3" color touchscreen display), enhanced security, larger storage, and faster communications.
 The first of these new programmers launched in November 2015, and we now offer two models at each of the Cyclone LC and Cyclone FX levels - one that supports ARM devices plus many other NXP devices, and a more economical option that supports ARM devices only.